Best credit card for use abroad

-Insurance policies are typically either bundled as part of a fee charging credit deal or offered when cardholders book their trips through the issuing bank's travel service.
+Insurance policies are typically either bundled as part of a fee-charging credit card deal or offered when cardholders book trips abroad through their bank's travel service.

-But consumers will really only benefit if the deals are good value in general.
+But consumers will really only benefit if the deals are good value.

-Consumers should be particularly aware of travel accident insurance and travel inconvenience insurance policies - these aren't a substitute for a comprehensive policy - for more on why this is see here.
+People considering credit card travel insurance should be particularly aware of travel accident insurance and travel inconvenience insurance policies.
+These aren't a substitute for a comprehensive policy - for more on why this is see here.

-However, note that reward credit cards are unlikely to be particularly useful when you actually go abroad (i.e. they're not the same as the cards we'll talk about in the next section).
+However, note that reward credit cards are unlikely to be useful when we actually go abroad - that's because they don't tend to offer the same travel-specific features that can save us money as the cards we'll talk about in the next section.